-If you believe that good things -- and even a few surprises -- really can be contained in small packages, then you're up to the challenge of designing a 5-by-8-foot bathroom.
+If you believe that good things — and even a few surprises — really can be contained in small packages, then you're up to the challenge of designing a 5 x 8-foot bathroom.
 In all likelihood, you live in an older home, built during a time when small bathrooms were the norm, and your bathroom must serve myriad purposes for its residents and guests.
 Naturally, many of your choices will be dictated by the size of your budget, but some elements might afford you more flexibility than you think.

-Begin with the largest component of your 5-by-8-foot bathroom: the tub or shower, which will consume the largest amount of space.
-Consider a one-piece shower pan or a tub inside a shower for a spalike bathroom.
+Begin with the largest component of your 5 x 8-foot bathroom: the bathtub or shower, which will consume the largest amount of space.
+Consider a one-piece shower pan or a tub inside a shower for a spa-like bathroom.

 Plot the sink and toilet next to the tub or shower, as applicable.
 Wall-mounted fixtures or a pedestal sink will give your bathroom an airy feeling, but give some thought to the tradeoff with a pedestal sink: not having a cabinet under the sink to store towels and bathroom products.

-View your lighting choices as an opportunity to correct what might be a fundamental problem with your 5-by-8-foot bathroom: a lack of light.
+View your lighting choices as an opportunity to correct what might be a fundamental problem with your 5 x 8-foot bathroom: a lack of light.
 Recessed lighting should solve that problem and save space at the same time).
 Sinks are best served with lighting located at each side of the mirror above, so opt for sleek wall sconces or strip-style fixtures.